mgoddard-pivotal/pivotal-mysql-workshop/README.md

 * Concurrent heavy read and heavy write

 Pivotal MySQL offers three [workload profiles](https://docs.pivotal.io/p-mysql/2-5/change-default.html#workload) for tuning to accommodate scenarios like this.
-Examples of applying one of these worload profiles can be seen [here](https://docs.pivotal.io/p-mysql/2-5/change-default.html#defaults).
+Examples of applying one of these workload profiles can be seen [here](https://docs.pivotal.io/p-mysql/2-5/change-default.html#defaults).
 The three options for `workload` are `mixed`, `read-heavy`, and `write-heavy`, and these can be applied either at service creation time (see below) or via `update-service`: